wassef911/img-gen-elBaladiya/README.md

 # elBaladiya

 ---
+This is just a demo, waiting for confirmation to start tweaking it, trying edge cases and maybe turn it to an API.
 ### Requirements

 For development, you will only need NodeJS && (NPM || YARN) installed in your environement.